-- Your kids may visit websites that contain malware that could harm their device, and even other connected.
+- Your kids may visit websites that contain malware that could harm their device, and even other connected devices.

-- Your kids may access illegal content, such as pirated media and illegal forms of porn.
+- Your kids may access illegal content, such as pirated music and movies, and illegal forms of porn.

 - Your kids may communicate with people who mean them harm, such as cyberbullies and Internet predators.

 - Your kids may use apps you don’t approve of.

 - Your kids may view websites, images, videos, and other content you don’t approve of.

 - Your kids may send and receive messages you don’t approve of, such as sexual or hateful messages.